fischejo/comment/README.md

 2. Installation von [**Greasemonkey**](https://addons.mozilla.org/de/firefox/addon/greasemonkey/) Addon
 3. Installation von [**Comment**](https://github.com/pecheur/jscomment/raw/master/comment.user.js) User Script.

+# Todo
+* Whenever a line is pasted, a whitespace is added automatically.
+This is not necessary for line breaks.
+But the HTML-Line Break doesn't seem to work without a whitespace.
+Solution in version 4: Each line is pasted as paragraph and holding CTRL-Key pastes the item without line breaks.
+* A text line is called item, maybe snippet is a better.

 # Updates
+## Version 3
+* Mark/Unmark items for better visibility in the list.
+(Testing)
+* Node states are going to be saved and synced between multiple tabs now.
+Closed folders remain closed.

 ## Version 2
 * Removed Paste, Clipboard Options in Context-Menu
 * Added simple Insert by single left click on an Item